 - Amusement parks may open at 30% occupancy, outdoor attractions only.

 - The limits on mass gatherings will remain at 25 people indoors and 50 people outdoors.

 The 11 p.m. curfew on alcohol sales for in-person consumption in locations such as restaurants and outdoor bars will be extended to October 23.

 Gatherings of more than 25 people in a single indoor space remains prohibited.
 In outdoor spaces, gatherings of more than 50 people are prohibited.

 Yes.
 Residential and commercial construction and landscaping are essential services.

 The mass gathering limit and other requirements of Phase 3 do not apply to worship, religious and spiritual gatherings, funeral ceremonies, wedding ceremonies and other activities constituting the exercise of First Amendment rights.

 Individuals are encouraged to follow the Three Ws to reduce the chance of spreading COVID-19.
 Read more information here.

 Yes, but attendees should maintain social distancing.
 Funeral homes, crematoriums, cemeteries and providers of mortuary services are essential services.

-Public and private gatherings of 25 or more people are prohibited outdoors.
+Public and private gatherings of more than 50 people are prohibited outdoors.
 However, spending time outdoors and exercising are important for maintaining physical and mental health.
 While private sporting facilities are closed, we encourage families to take advantage of public recreation areas for activities that allow proper social distancing.
 For instance, basketball and soccer games are off limits because everyone touches the same ball and players come into close contact.
 Families may play golf or tennis, provided facilities are open and social distancing is practiced at all times.